sroccaserra/fretboarder/README.md

     > lib/fretboarder.rb [options]

-Else, you can either add `require 'rubygems'` in the script, or start it as
+Else, you can either add `require 'rubygems'` in the script, or start it as:

     > RUBYOPT=-rubygems lib/fretboarder.rb [options]